plivo/plivo-dotnet/README.md

 + Install [NuGet Package Manager](http://docs.nuget.org/docs/start-here/installing-nuget).
 + Go to `Tools -> Library Package Manager -> Packager Manager Console`.
-+ RestSharp is automatically installed as a dependency.
++ RestSharp and Json.NET are automatically installed as a dependency.

 ```
 PM> Install-Package Plivo
 ```

-If you already have RestSharp installed, its best to uninstall it before installing the specific version.
+If you already have RestSharp or Json.NET installed, its best to uninstall it before installing the specific version.

 ```
 PM> Uninstall-Package RestSharp -Force
+PM> Uninstall-Package Newtonsoft.Json -Force
 PM> Install-Package Plivo
 ```